samathaluca/fallen/README.md

 # CHANGE IS GOOD

 ## Aim
-Create an App to help connect addicts (users) who want to recover with stories from addicts who have recovered (user/contributors).
+Create an App to help connect addicts (users), who are searching for real life experience and advice about how to stop, with methods (recovery recipes), in the form of stories from addicts who have recovered (user/contributors).
+Both users and user/contributors will have the option to add their story.

 The term addict is used to describe the user who has a psychological and physical inability to stop consuming a chemical, drug, activity, or substance, even though it is causing psychological and physical harm.
-The different types of addiction included currently are:
+The different types of addiction options currently added are:
 1. Alcohol
 2. Prescription drugs
 3. Illegal drugs